 Residents have started to reap the benefits of keeping fit – progressing from a frail to pre-frail state.
 Some no longer need to depend on a wheelchair while others can now walk longer distances steadily or with the help of a walking aid.

-TOUCH also started specialty exercise classes targeting residents with varying mobility proficiency to further optimise their fitness levels.
+During the pandemic, TOUCH also started virtual fitness programmes targeting residents with varying mobility proficiency to further optimise their fitness levels.

 Community Health Screening